Advancing Trauma-Informed Primary Care

 A Change Package is a practical toolkit that is specific enough for clinicians and practices to implement, test and measure progress on an evidence-based set of changes while being general enough that it is scalable in multiple settings.

-To better address trauma in primary care, Kaiser Permanente and the National Council for Behavioral Health (National Council) launched the Trauma-Informed Care Primary Care: Fostering Resilience and Recovery initiative to develop, test, disseminate and scale a field-informed Change Package.
+To better address trauma in primary care, Kaiser Permanente and the National Council for Mental Wellbeing (National Council) launched the Trauma-Informed Care Primary Care: Fostering Resilience and Recovery initiative to develop, test, disseminate and scale a field-informed Change Package.
 An 11-member national Practice Transformation Team convened to develop the Change Package to provide information, action steps and tools to guide implementation of a trauma-informed primary care approach.
 Following the initial development of the Change Package, seven primary care organizations, the Primary Care Learning Community, worked with the National Council to pilot the tool and provided feedback to inform its refinement.
 This Change Package is a result of the generous efforts by the Practice Transformation Team, the Primary Care Learning Community, National Council project staff and partners.

 Trauma-Informed primary care settings can help establish more appropriate and effective care utilization patterns among individuals with trauma histories.
 The benefits of creating trauma-informed environments include creating safer spaces for staff, improving clinical decision-making by equipping providers to identify and respond to trauma and building collaborative care networks to increase providers’ capacity to address holistic needs.